Frequently Asked Questions about Healthywork Services:

 How quickly can an assessment be arranged?

-Assessments can be arranged within 48 hours at the convenience of the individual and the employer.
+Assessments can be arranged within 48 hours at the convenience of the individual and the employer, if urgent, but usually it is within 1-2 weeks once we have received all of the required paperwork.
 A longer time scale is required if medical evidence, reports and consents need to be obtained.
 Use of email can speed up the process.

 Who needs to be present at the assessment?